ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-setup-cash-flow-analyses.md

 > Consider the length of the periods that the service will use in its calculations. Čím více dat poskytnete, tím přesnější budou předpovědi.
 Také pozor na velké rozdíly v obdobích.
 Budou mít také vliv na předpovědi.
 Pokud Azure AI nenajde dostatek dat nebo se data budou velice lišit, služba neprovede předpověď.

 ## Design details
 Subscriptions for [!INCLUDE[prod_short](includes/prod_short.md)] come with access to several predictive web services in all regions where [!INCLUDE[prod_short](includes/prod_short.md)] is available.
-For more information, see the Microsoft Dynamics 365 Business Central Licensing Guide.
+Podrobné informace o licencích naleznete v příručce Microsoft Dynamics 365 Business Central Licensing Guide.
 The guide is available for download on the [Business Central](https://dynamics.microsoft.com/en-us/business-central/overview/) website.

 These web services are stateless, meaning they use data only to calculate predictions on demand.
 They do not store data.